salcedoe/MtMdocs/docs/slicer/CTACardioSegment.md

 Notice that a new Segmentation Node has been added: "Lung Segmentation".
 There are also some segmentations in there not being displayed

 ![img-name](images/CTACardio-data-lung-segmentation.png){ width="450"}
+>Notes: models will be added in a future step

 Save your work!